 I know quite a bit about figs. My big mama has the most luscious fig tree in her backyard in Mississippi so I adore whenever I can get my hands on some.
 Since fig season ends so soon, I thought that a mojito celebrating the season with the flavors of maple to highlight fall would be lovely.
 And I was right.

-I really enjoyed this drink.
-I enjoyed the ease of making it, and I enjoyed the beautiful flavor of the meddled figs with hints of sweetness from the maple.
-I also loved the flavor and how it was highlighted by mint.
+I really enjoyed this drink and the ease of making it.
+I enjoyed the beautiful flavor of the meddled figs with hints of sweetness from the maple.
+The flavor of this drink can’t be beat especially the mint.
 Adamus was just the inspiration I needed.

 - 2 figs